2025 Annual Meeting

 Tal Research Group, MIT Department of Biological Engineering

-Beth Pollack will explore and discuss aspects of ME/CFS, Long COVID, and co-occurring conditions that profoundly impact patients yet remain under-researched and frequently overlooked.
-She will provide an overview of the current research landscape and findings, share insights from emerging research at MIT, and highlight new collaborative projects with her colleagues that are advancing our understanding of these topics.
+Beth Pollack discussed aspects of ME/CFS, Long COVID, and co-occurring conditions that profoundly impact patients yet remain under-researched and frequently overlooked.
+She provided an overview of the current research landscape and findings, shared insights from emerging research at MIT, and highlighted new collaborative projects with her colleagues that are advancing our understanding of these topics.

-Focus areas include common comorbid conditions; hypermobility and connective tissue damage; spinal pathologies; environmental sensitivities; reproductive conditions, and more.
-Her talk will synthesize what is currently known, identify critical gaps in understanding, and illuminate next steps and opportunities for more comprehensive research that can inform clinical care.
+Focus areas included common comorbid conditions; hypermobility and connective tissue damage; spinal pathologies; environmental sensitivities; reproductive conditions, and more.
+Her talk synthesized what is currently known, identified critical gaps in understanding, and illuminated the next steps and opportunities for more comprehensive research that can inform clinical care.

 Bio: Beth Pollack, Research Scientist, MIT